CodeMelted/codemelted_developer/codemelted_dev/src/1-0_functional-decomposition.md

 ### 1.3.3 Module Versioning

 The versioning of each `codemelted` module will be captured via the languages SDK versioning method.
-It will utilize semantic versioning `X.Y.Z` with the following rules for the numbering scheme this project.
+It will utilize a modified semantic versioning `X.Y.Z` with the following rules for the numbering scheme this project.

-- **X:** When the 14 identified use cases are fully functional.
-- **Y:** Use case function is implemented, documented, tested, and ready for usage by a developer.
+- **X:** Year of release.
+Each new year resets the `Y.Z` values to `1`
+- **Y:** Breaking change to one of the use case functions or upgrade of dependencies requiring considerations within an app.
+A change in this value resets `.Z` to `1`.
-- **Z:** Bug fix or expansion of a use case.
+- **Z:** Bug fix, new use case function implemented, or expansion of a use case function.
+Continuously updated by adding one with each new release unless reset by `X.Y` changes.

-*NOTE: The 14 identified use cases represent the core use cases for the CodeMelted DEV Rosetta Stone project.
-Other use case unique to a given module will be documented with that module and not reflected within this main document.
-Those will be versioned with the `Y` component.
-A `2.Y.Z` will only apply if a module receives a new set of use cases adding more significant functionality.*

 ### 1.3.4 Error Handling